thinglabsoss/wiki-astro/src/content/docs/official-apps/deskthing/managing-apps.md

 title: Managing Apps
 ---

-You can vastly increase the functionality of DeskThing by loading official or community apps into DeskThing Server.
+DeskThing is vastly increased in functionality by loading official or community apps into DeskThing Server.

 ## Adding Official Apps
 Official apps have been developed by RipRod or the ThingLabs team.
 Official apps can be installed using the following steps: